MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ---
 title: "Node.JS and Materialize"
-description: "This guide explains how to use a Node.JS application to connect, insert data, manage, and read data from Materialize"
+description: "This guide explains how to use a Node.JS application to connect, insert data, manage, and read data from Materialize."
 weight: 10
 menu:
   main: